 - Missing File: In much rarer instances, Podium Browser will display this error if the file you are trying to download is missing from the server.
 This is a problem on our end, so please don’t hesitate to contact SU Plugins support if you encounter this issue and have double checked your internet connection and serial number.

 Note: If you are able to download the same .skp file from the stand alone web version of Podium Browser (please see below), it is obvious that you are not experiencing any internet connection problems and the specific file exists on the server.

-The solution to this problem is as described above in item #1.
-Save your Podium Browser serial number in the Podium Browser SketchUp plug-in several times without re-entering it.
-There is a glitch in the license server which we are working on solving.
-Go to Options and re-save your serial number more than once.
+The solution to this problem is to re-save your Podium Browser serial number in the Podium Browser SketchUp plug-in.
+We are not sure why this problem occasionally occurs but if you see this message go to Podium Browser (inside SketchUp), Options and re-save your serial number.
 Usually, this action will solve the Invalid Component File message.

 Note: By default SketchUp web dialog boxes uses Internet Explorer settings for Windows and Safari for Mac.
 Podium Browser’s user interface is a SketchUp web dialog box.
 Changing the settings in Firefox, Chrome, etc. will do nothing for Podium Browser SketchUp plug-in.